pengfei99/DataGovernance/docs/Metadata_model_and_management.md

                    Two sub-types of administrative metadata are `rights management metadata` and `preservation metadata`.
                    Rights management metadata explains intellectual property rights, while preservation metadata contains information to preserve and save a resource.

+### 2.2 MEDAL (University of lyon 2)

+MEDAL distinguishes 3 types of metadata:
+- Intra-object Metadata: are metadata that describes all properties of a data entity, in the form of key-value pairs.
+Including not only basic file descriptions (e.g. file title, size, location, etc.), but also advance metadata such as access rights, semantic tags, content summery.
+- Inter-object Metadata: are metadata that describes all relationships between data entities.
+The inter-object relation can be any relation, for example, it can be a
+                     - grouping relation: for example, all data from the same survey should be in the same group
+                     - parenthood relation: if data entity A and B produce C and D, then A and B is the parent of C and D
+                     - similarity relation: if two reports of a topic give the same conclusion, we can use a similarity relation to link the two reports.
+- Global Metadata: are metadata designed to provide a contextual layer to the data entities, which can facilitate data discovery, interoperability.
+Unlike intra and inter metadata focus on concret data entities, global metadata are defined by the knowledge bases of entire organization or beyond.
+For example, the semantic resources such as ontologies, taxonomies, thesauri, dictionaries, etc.) are often used to classify data entity.

+## 3. Standardizing Metadata
+Metadata is only useful if it is understandable to the software applications and people that use it.